 Botulinum toxin -- or Botox for short -- helps your muscles relax.
 The injection blocks several chemical signals sent from your nerves that force your muscles to contract and tense up.
 Once Botox blocks these chemicals, your muscles relax, reducing the wrinkling effect from contraction of muscles under the skin.
 Most people notice reduced wrinkles in as little as 4-7 days after receiving the injections, leaving your skin looking younger and rejuvenated.
 Botulinum also known as neuromodulator is particularly effective for temporary reduction in frown lines in the forehead and the area between the eyebrows and the lines lateral to the eyes in the temple area.

 Not really.
 Even though the word “injection” certainly screams pain, the needles used for Botox are incredibly thin.
 It’s unlikely that you’ll even notice the needle going in, although you might feel a little pressure from the small amounts of the Botox injection.
 Depending on the area being treated, you’ll probably have to have several injections during your visit.
 If needles make you cringe, or if you’re otherwise stressed about the injections, talk with Dr. Babajanian.
-He can numb the area with a topical anesthesia, or ice, to make your experience more comfortable.
+He can numb the area with a topical anesthesia cream, or ice, to make your experience more comfortable.

 Feel free to email us regarding any scheduling or general questions!